pkarsy/rcCalibrator/README.md

 There are some pages around, that give instructions to use an uncalibrated atmega328p with a 38400 bootloader(usually optiboot or ATmegaBOOT).
 This is unreliable however, as a few chips come from the factory with clock errors far worse than 2%.
-It is also non standard and requires an Arduino custom board definition.
+It is also non standard and requires an Arduino custom board definition (as far as I know).<br/>
 The ATmegaBOOT Makefile included here, uses the "osccal" utility to find the correct OSCCAL value.
 It compiles the ATmegaBOOT against this value and then uploads the .hex file to the atmega328p chip.
 This chip can then be used just like a proMini to upload code with 57600bps.
-According to my tests the upload process is bulletproof.
+Indeed, according to my tests, the upload process is bulletproof.

 ### Modified AtmegaBOOT installation
 The process is quite automatic.
 Go to the folder where you downloaded OsccalCalibrator